 The first thing that changed was the focus of the semester, as mentioned.
-The students were now looking at school equity and inclusively with a goal of presenting it to members of administration, the Super Intendant, and other key school board members in order to not only present their findings but have a higher likelihood of actionable change.
+The students were now looking at school equity and inclusively with a goal of presenting it to members of administration, the Superintendent, and other key school board members in order to not only present their findings but have a higher likelihood of actionable change.
 However, this came very late in the year and therefore we had concerns that this was a lofty goal at this point.
 Secondly, we added another teacher.
-Terra O’Hara taught the students Social Studies, and had done a school improvement plan the year before that resulted in many changes.
+This Social Studies teacher had done a school improvement plan the year before that resulted in many changes.
 Therefore, we determined that it was a natural match to become a larger team allowing us more blocks, minds, and perspectives on this project.
-Further, Terra not only had experience working on this type of project, it also allowed the goals of this project to spread throughout the school, and as the school was branching in its own direction this was a wonderful opportunity.
-Terra, in turn, invited Alec Dodd, who taught the kids Science and Math, to participate and he gladly took on work on data analysis with the students that occurred in the later stages of their work.
+Further, they not only had experience working on this type of project, it also allowed the goals of this project to spread throughout the school, and as the school was branching in its own direction this was a wonderful opportunity.
+They, in turn, invited a Science and Math teacher to participate and he gladly took on work looking at data analysis with the students that occurred in the later stages of their projects.

-So the project morphed and Claire, as the Vice Principal, began to have new priorities arise with the impending changes that were taking place.
-As the students had nearly a semester of working together in a me, family, village way, we determined the village they were improving was the village of the school and moved into that.
-The students used their iPads to watch pieces on equity, to research inclusion, to keep track of their work as a group to put their projects into and a myriad of other uses, all the while trying to figure out how they could collect the voice of the entire school in order to make sure that they were seeing the needs through as many perspectives as possible, until they determined they would interview a variety of students in the school, therefore we used our technology again and began learning the key components of effective interview questions and effective interview tactics together.
-First in family teams, then as a class village in order to write a grouping of questions that would elicit a variety of responses and allow the students to understand the needs and wants of the student village.
+So the project morphed and the Vice Principal who began the journey with us began to have new priorities arise with the impending changes that were taking place.
+As the students had nearly a semester of working together in a Me, Family, Community way, we determined the Community they were improving was the the school, and moved into that.
+The students watched pieces on equity, researched inclusion, kept track of their work as a group to put their projects into and a myriad of other uses, all the while trying to figure out how they could collect the voice of the entire school in order to make sure that they were seeing the needs through as many perspectives as possible, until they determined they would interview a variety of students in the school, therefore they began learning the key components of effective interview questions and effective interview tactics together.
+First in Family, then as a class Community in order to write a grouping of questions that would elicit a variety of responses and allow the students to understand the needs and wants of the student Community.

 Together we determined that they needed to lead the questions from basic to deep, not allow for generalization by creating questions that focussed their attention on specific aspects of the school, and surprise the students with interesting questions about themselves that made them more likely to want to answer them.
 Both classes created questions on their iPads in their family groups, we then shared between groups and classes and determined which questions we felt should be the master list.